Nexus7/keccakjs/README.md

+# Keccak.js

-# Keccak.js - minor modified version which only loads client side sha3 as server side C++ causes issues with Meteor 1.3+
+## Minor modified version which only loads client side sha3 as server side C++ causes issues with Meteor 1.3+

 The only Keccak hash (aka SHA3 before standardisation) library you need in Javascript.
 Ever.
 Pinky promise!